 The intern should be oriented to the organization and operation of the training site.
 Organizational charts, program plans, personnel regulations, procedure manuals, and other pertinent material should be reviewed with the student during his/her first week.

 The intern should be given meaningful, challenging work assignments in welding engineering technology.
 The assignments should provide both a learning experience for the student and meaningful work that needs to be done at the site.
 As much as possible, the intern should have the opportunity to observe and participate in every aspect of engineering.
 Typical work assignments may include such areas as: process planning, plant layout, volume planning, equipment justification, automation, supervision, maintenance, tooling, design, NDT and DT testing, and parameter development.
 Ideally, the intern should be rotated at least once during his/her internship to allow him/her to be exposed to different phases of welding engineering technology.

 One of the most important contributions the training site brings to the internship program is the provision of effective supervision and guidance of interns.
 The intern should work directly under a professional-level supervisor to whom he or she is to report.
 The supervisor should be sensitive to the intern's abilities and make work assignments accordingly.

 Each intern will undertake a special research or study project which will allow the intern to thoroughly investigate a problem or condition and develop meaningful recommendations.
 The special project will be chosen to be mutually beneficial to the training site and the student.
 Typical examples of such project would be:

-As mentioned previously, the assigning of grades to the intern will result in either a Pass or Fail situation.
-All course work must be completed satisfactory both for the training site supervisor and the intern coordinator.
+WELD 393 will be graded on a Pass/Fail basis.
+All course work must be deemed satisfactory by both internship supervisor and the internship coordinator.
 The intern will be evaluated on the following: